|Member Since:||June 29, 2020|

 2002 - 2007 when she moved to Nashville to join the Nashville Symphony, she also taught Suzuki violin in Franklin with Jeanette Long at the former Franklin Suzuki School and at the East Nashville Center for the Creative Arts (2003).

-Her Suzuki training includes courses with Edward Kreitman, author of "Teaching from the Balance Point", Michele George (Suzuki Book 1), Rebecca Sandrok (Suzuki Book 2), and Ronda Cole (Suzuki Books 3, 4 and Overview Books 1-6).
+Her Suzuki training includes courses with Edward Kreitman, author of "Teaching from the Balance Point", Michele Higa-George (Suzuki Book 1), Rebecca Sandrok (Suzuki Book 2), Ronda Cole (Books 1, 2, 3/4 and Overview Books 1-6),Linda Fiore (Book 7), Carol Dallinger (Book 8), and Alice Joy Lewis Technical skills through bks.
+1-6).
 She also studied Suzuki violin as a child with Carol Dallinger at the University of Evansville.

 Since 2010 she has been in the Eastwood Ensemble Chamber Music Group.
 She has also joined other members of the Nashville Symphony to teach and perform throughout Nashville.